droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Preparation Checks
 You should prepare for each class period by reading the reading and watching the videos for the module indicated on the [Dates page](Dates-Current){:target="_blank"} and announced at the end of the previous class period.
 A preparation guide is provided for each module to help you identify key concepts in the reading and videos ([here's an example](../modules/FoundationalDefns_Prep.html){:target="_blank"}).
 You should prepare your own **hand-written**[^1] answers or notes to each question on the preparation guide.
 A "preparation check", for which you can use your hand-written notes but no other resources, will be administered during the first 8 minutes of every class period. **Preparation checks not completed in the first 8 minutes of class cannot be made up.
 Preparation checks taken from outside of the classroom will not be accepted.**

-**If you meet with me in my office before the end of the second week of class**, your lowest four preparation check grades will be excluded when computing your final grade.

 ### Homework

 <img class="img-right" src="../img/homework.png">